docQodly/docs/docs/concepts/platform.md

-### Glossary
+## Glossary

-Here is an reminder for the main concepts handled by ORDA.
+Here is an reminder for the main concepts handled by Qodly.

 #### *any* data type